xelalexv/oqtadocs/_docs/02.getting-started/build.md

 </table>

 #### Lite & Mini
-> These two PCB were early prototypes create by Tom.
+> These two PCB were early prototypes created by Tom.
 They are included here for completeness, to show the evolution of PCB development.

 The *Lite* and *Mini* are a little large than the *Micro*, and have two edge connectors, one for *Spectrum* and one for *QL*.
 This has the advantage that the rear of the unit with the USB connector will always point to the back when you connect to either one.
 That's because an *Interface 1* has its edge connector on the left hand side, the *QL* on the right hand side.
 The rumble motor is not supported on these PCBs, as they were created before that feature was added.
 Otherwise, there's no difference with the *Micro*.